Zoltan Sarosy

-Zoltan Sarosy (August 23, 1906 – June 19, 2017) was a Hungarian-Canadian professional chess master, he was born in Budapest and won numerous tournaments in his native country before immigrating to Toronto in the early 1950s.
+Zoltan Sarosy (August 23, 1906 – June 19, 2017) was a Hungarian-Canadian professional chess master and supercentenarian.
+He was born in Budapest and won numerous tournaments in his native country before immigrating to Canada in the early 1950s.

 Early life

 Sarosy was born in Budapest, Austria-Hungary, on August 23, 1906.

 Tournaments

 Sarosy won chess tournaments in several cities in Hungary including Nagykanizsa (1929), Pécs (1932), and Budapest (1934).
 During World War II he won the Hungarian Master Candidates Tournament in 1943.
 After the war, following a period in a refugee camp in West Germany, he moved to France in 1948.
 He drew a training match (2–2) with Alsace Champion Henri Sapin in 1950 and then emigrated to Canada, arriving in Halifax and then settling in Toronto.
 In Toronto he took up correspondence chess and was thrice Canadian Correspondence Champion (1967, 1972, 1981).
 In 2006 he was inducted into the Canadian Chess Hall of Fame.
 He was still actively playing chess at the age of 107.